beeware/beeware/docs/tutorial/tutorial-4.rst

 ==========================

 If you're rapidly iterating code changes, you'll likely want to make a code change, update the application, and immediately re-run your application.
-Briefcase has a shortcut to support this usage pattern - the ``-u`` (or ``--update``) option on the ``run`` command.
+For most purposes, developer mode (``briefcase dev``) will be the easiest way to do this sort of rapid iteration; however, if you're testing something about how your application runs as a native binary, or hunting a bug that only manifests when your application is in packaged form, you may need to use repeated calls to ``briefcase run``.
+To simplify the process of updating and running the bundled app, Briefcase has a shortcut to support this usage pattern - the ``-u`` (or ``--update``) option on the ``run`` command.

 Let's try making another change.
 You may have noticed that if you don't type